Skip to content

 Structures include but not limited to; culverts, bridges, weirs, dams, headwalls (inlets and outfalls), walls, bank reinforcement (erosion protection), channel alteration (coir rolls or physical excavations), trash and security screens, booms (litter and oil control), piers, launching points, temporary working platforms, scaffolding and equipment.

-Location plan: This must be at an appropriate scale, which must be stated and be based on an Ordnance Survey map.
+Location plan: This must be at an appropriate scale, which must be clearly stated and be based on an Ordnance Survey map.
 It must clearly show the general location of the site where the proposed work will be carried out and include general features and street names.
 It must also identify the watercourse or other bodies of water in the surrounding area.

 • The existing site, including any watercourse